rusbomber/VictoriaLogs/docs/victorialogs/vlagent.md

   - /vlagent/
 ---

-`vlagent` is an agent for collecting logs from various sources and storing them them in multiple [VictoriaLogs](https://docs.victoriametrics.com/victorialogs/) instances.
+`vlagent` is an agent for collecting logs from various sources and storing them in multiple [VictoriaLogs](https://docs.victoriametrics.com/victorialogs/) instances.

 ## Features